viv-garot/packer-aws-nginx/README.md

 # packer-aws-nginx

 ## Description
-Create a nginx AMI on AWS via Packer
+Create a nginx EBS AMI on AWS with Packer

 ## Pre-requirements